Do I need a Class 3 (Miscellaneous) permit?

 You can apply for a Class 3 (Miscellaneous) permit if your heavy vehicle does not comply with mass, dimension or operating requirements set out in a gazette notice.
 A class 3 permit may also be required if your heavy vehicle is operating under a jurisdictional permit-based scheme.
 Your application will be assessed against the relevant vehicle standards and safety.

-- for cross-border travel - apply through the NHVR Portal.
-Note: The NHVR processes all cross-border applications except for travel within the Northern Territory and Western Australia.
-For these jurisdictions, apply directly to the relevant state or territory road transport authority.
+For travel within the Northern Territory and Western Australia you need to apply directly to the relevant state or territory road transport authority.

 - Common Class 3 combinations - South Australia (PDF, 926KB) and NHVR Portal input sheet - South Australia Class 3 (PDF, 1.2MB)